Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hàng không chủ động ứng phó bão Trà Mi, bảo đảm an toàn bay- Ảnh 1.

-Vietnam Air Traffic Management Corporation is required to direct aviation meteorological service providers to strengthen the work of ensuring the quality of meteorological information, as well as continuously monitor the weather situation in the area of responsibility, update forecasts and warnings.
+The Vietnam Air Traffic Management Corporation is required to direct aviation meteorological service providers to strengthen the work of ensuring the quality of meteorological information, as well as continuously monitor the weather situation in the area of responsibility, update forecasts and warnings.
 At the same time, provide timely and complete monitoring, forecasting and warning information to users.

 According to information from the National Center for Hydro-Meteorological Forecasting and the Weather Warning Center (MWO), at 1:00 p.m. on October 23, storm Trami (Tra Mi in Vietnamese) was centered at about 16.2 degrees North latitude; 123.6 degrees East longitude, in the sea east of Luzon Island (Philippines).
 The strongest wind near the storm center was level 9 (75-88 km/h), gusting to level 11.
-Moving in the West Northwest direction, speed 15-20 km/h.
+Moving in the West Northwest direction, at a speed of 15-20 km/h.

 Storm forecast (next 24 - 72 hours) disaster risk level 3; affected areas are the East of the North East Sea and the North East Sea.